ansible/awx-operator/roles/backup/README.md

-Role Name
+Backup Role
 =========

-The purpose of this role is to create a backup of your AWX deployment.
-This includes:
+The purpose of this role is to create a backup of your AWX deployment which includes:
+  - custom deployment specific values in the spec section of the AWX custom resource object
   - backup of the postgresql database
-  - secret_key
-  - custom user config files
+  - secret_key, admin_password, and broadcast_websocket secrets
-  - manual projects
+  - database configuration

 Requirements
 ------------